-Mike Pence’s Big Queer Dance Party
+Mike Pence’s ‘Big Queer Dance Party’

 “I’m personally hoping our rainbow flags will continue flying for four years.
 I hope those will all stay up as long as we are represented by an administration who does not believe in those things.”

-Currently Pratt estimates that 300 rainbow flags have been raised in the neighborhood since Mike Pence moved in, along with signs supporting Planned Parenthood.
+Currently, Pratt estimates that 300 rainbow flags have been raised in the neighborhood since Mike Pence moved in, along with signs supporting Planned Parenthood.
 Joining in the colorful display, activists descended on Mike Pence’s home last night brandishing flags and signs supporting queer rights.
-The LGBTQ activists came in droves to twerk their resistance to Mike Pence at the big gay dance party planned by WERK for Peace.
+The LGBTQ activists came in droves to twerk their resistance to Mike Pence at the big gay dance party planned by Werk for Peace.
 Several hundred people came to shake and groove in support of the queer dance party.
 The dancers showered glitter on the crowd and waved glows sticks and rainbow paraphernalia, setting a colorful and vibrant backdrop for a protest.

 Marching towards toe queer dance party at @MikePenceVP's (temporary) house in Chevy Chase, DC. #werkforpeace @werkforpeace #LoveTrumpsHate pic.twitter.com/23c2jddZV4